sourcery-ai/sourcery-vscode/README.md

 Sourcery is free to use for open source projects.

-To use Sourcery on non open sourced projects you'll need a Sourcery Pro or Sourcery Team subscription.
+To use Sourcery on non open-sourced projects you'll need a Sourcery Pro subscription.
 To get a 14 day free trial to Sourcery Pro, **[sign up for an account on the Sourcery site](https://sourcery.ai/signup/?product=prod_pro&utm_source=VS-Code)**.

 ---

 ## Features

+### Chat

+Talk with an AI that knows about your code.
+Select code to add it to context and ask questions or ask for improvements.

+Sourcery Chat comes with in-built recipes to:
+- Generate diagrams
+- Generate Tests
+- Generate docstrings
+- Explain code

 ### Code reviews on demand